 This terrible condition called chronic rhinitis plagues my cat, which is most likely the result of feline herpes.
 What drugs are best for helping to combat nasal drip and congestion caused by chronic rhinitis that is caused by a) turbinate destruction b) aural polyp c) early stage nasal carcinoma?
 Nasal swab tests are negative for usual viruses and fungii.

-(2) You said in your email that swabs were negative for viruses and fungi.
-I assume bacterial cultures were also taken and probably were negative also if he was on antibiotics at the time.
+bacterial cultures were also taken and probably were negative also if he was on antibiotics at the time.
 However, if aerobic and anaerobic bacterial cultures have not been performed, they should be.

 (3) Aural polyps can occur secondary to chronic ear infections or chronic ear mites or the polyps can cause secondary infection, etc. Is your kitty strong enough and healthy enough otherwise to undergo surgical removal of the polyp?
 I only mention this because it sounds like the polyp is causing the most problem at the moment.